Oscie-Coherence/oscie-proof/README.md

 git clone https://github.com/Oscie-Coherence/oscie-proof.git
 cd oscie-proof
 pip install -r requirements.txt
-Create a .env file if you want to benchmark external LLMs:
+If you want to call external APIs, create a .env file:
 PRIMARY_KEY="your-key-here"
 SCANNER_KEY="your-key-here"
 Usage
 Run the Governor
 python oscie.py
-The governor scans user inputs with a lightweight coherence evaluator before forwarding them to the LLM.
+The governor performs a coherence scan on each incoming message before forwarding it to the LLM.
-If coherence drops below threshold, the governor restructures or blocks the request.
+Messages that violate coherence thresholds are blocked or restructured.
-Run Benchmarks
+Run Benchmark Tests
 python OSCIE_BENCHMARK_SUITE.py
-Benchmark suite includes:
+The benchmark suite includes:
-Long-session drift tests
+long-session drift tests
-Semantic stability tests
+semantic stability tests
-Adversarial jailbreak tests
+adversarial jailbreak attempts
-Input-governor correctness tests
+input-governor correctness tests
-All tests are vendor-neutral and reproducible.
+All tests are reproducible and portable.
 Minimal Example
 from oscie import OscieGovernor